dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ### Latent Dirichlet Allocation Topic Models Applied to the Center for Disease Control and Prevention’s Grant *[Matthew Keith Eblen](https://www.linkedin.com/in/matthew-eblen-9b2a7910/), Centers for Disease Control and Prevention*

-Problem: from 2012 to 2016 the CDC adminstered $5 billion a year in grants.
+Problem: from 2012 to 2016 the CDC administered $5 billion a year in grants.
 There were 800 funding opportunity announcements a year from 13 different centers.
 Is it possible to use titles and abstracts to classify grants from a public health perspective and get some view into what the CDC funded?

 Unsupervised Topic Models methods aim to uncover textual themes running through a large collection of documents without prior annotation.
 Latent Dirichlet Allocation generative topic model specifically assumes a random distribution of words for a given topic's vocabulary.
 This gives an advantage of allowing a document to have multiple topics *and* words in multiple topic vocabularies.
 When topics are similar, such as with CDC grants, this can help capture for example that a document is about 50% cancer and 50% HIV, and that the word "prevention" may be in both topic vocabularies.
 Latent Dirichlet Allocation is abbreviated LDA, which I unfortunately kept confusing in this presentation with [Linear Discriminant Analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis), a supervised classification method.

-Data preparation included collecting titles and abstratcs of funded grants that had abstracts, including locations and ubiquitous words like health in stop words then removing stop words, and removing sparse words showing up in less than 25 abstracts.
+Data preparation included collecting titles and abstracts of funded grants that had abstracts, including locations and ubiquitous words like health in stop words then removing stop words, and removing sparse words showing up in less than 25 abstracts.
 This LDA requires prior choice of topic numbers (k essentially) so he chose 100 topics and ran LDA with [text2vec](http://text2vec.org/topic_modeling.html) R package.
 As output, each grant is clustered to some combination of topics adding up to 100%.
 Then for each grant, he kept only topics from the 100 with more than 20% to assign to the grant to remove long tail information not useful for his problem of interest.

 Each of the 100 topics has a distribution of more and less common words in its vocabulary.
 In the above automatically detected topic, top words are highlighted in the word cloud.
-He pulls in metainformation on which of the 13 CDC centers funded these grants and is able to assign a meaningful title of Global HIV/AIDS to this cluster.
+He pulls in meta-information on which of the 13 CDC centers funded these grants and is able to assign a meaningful title of Global HIV/AIDS to this cluster.

 ![lda topic 1](/images/ldatopic01.png "distribution of words in topic 1's vocabulary")